tester9071348/VxKex-Extended/.github/ISSUE_TEMPLATE/-x--app-doesn-t-work-with-ext7-.md

 To provide more detailed information about APIs used by the application, you can use **YY-Thunks**:

 1. Download **YY-Thunks** from the official release page (https://github.com/Chuyu-Team/YY-Thunks/releases/latest)
-2. Run the following command in a terminal, replacing `D:\Tool\SomeProgram.exe` with the path to your application:
+2. Run the following command in a Command Prompt, replacing `D:\Tool\SomeProgram.exe` with the path to your application:
    ```
    YY.Depends.Analyzer.exe "D:\Tool\SomeProgram.exe" /IgnoreReady /ReportView:Table /Target:6.1.7600
    ```